 Negotiate Price

 Replacement window companies expect you to negotiate the price of your project.
 In fact, their initial estimate is based upon that assumption.
-If you are willing to discuss your budget and negotiate with them, they will likely be ready to compromise.
+They will likely be ready to compromise if you are willing to discuss your budget and negotiate with them.

 Get More Than One Quote

 Getting multiple quotes gives you leverage to negotiate the best price possible.
-It is recommended to get at least 3 to 5 quotes before deciding but always try for more if there are other options in your area.
+Getting at least 3 to 5 quotes before deciding is recommended, but always try for more if there are other options in your area.

 Knowing when to replace your windows isn’t always easy, but there are a few signs to look for.
 Hot or cold air leaking through the windows is a clear giveaway, but condensation between the glass is a less obvious sign that could go overlooked.
 If there is visible rotting or damage to the frame, or if they just don’t work well anymore, it may be time to upgrade your windows.